 Japan’s art conceptions, deriving from diverse cultural traditions, have been formative in the production of a unique type of tattoos art and technique.

-Japanese tattoos originated in the EDO period and derive from Japanese woodblock prints (ukiyo-e).
+Japanese tattoos originated in the Edo Period and are derived from Japanese woodblock prints (ukiyo-e).

-Japanese tattoos are unique in the sense that the tattoo artist tries to use the whole body as one big canvas.
-Every separate design is connected through stylized japanese wind and water.
+Japanese tattoos are unique in the sense that the tattoo artist uses the whole body as one big canvas.
+Each separate design is connected through stylized Japanese wind and water elements.

-The most famous one out of these is “The great wave of Kanagawa” where mount Fuji is seen in the background of a massive wave.
+The most famous of these is “The great wave of Kanagawa” where Mount Fuji is seen in the background of a Tsunami-style wave.